GATE Syllabus of Civil Engineering 2017

-GATE stands for Graduate Aptitude Test for Engineering and is one of the toughest exams in India that tests all the aspects of understanding of various undergraduate subjects in Engineering.
+GATE stands for Graduate Aptitude Test for Engineering is being conducted by IIT Rorkee in 2017 and is one of the toughest exams in India that tests all the aspects of understanding of various undergraduate subjects in Engineering.
 It has been known for testing the engineering basics in a brisk way.It needs effort of mastering an entire course of engineering(30+ subjects).
 In GATE 2013, among the qualified ones, 72,125 people are of General category, 41,237 of OBC-NC category, 18,936 are of SC and 4,401 are of ST category.Out of the total candidates who registered for GATE 2013,only 82.02% attempted the exam and out of which 13.88% have qualified.
 Women comprised of 39.75% of the total registrants whereas men were 60.25%.

 Civil Engineering is the oldest professional course which deals with the building, designing and maintaining, physically built environment including works like bridges, canals, roads, dams and buildings.
 It has been divided into several sub branches as- Geo-technical, Structural, Environmental, Transportation, Surveying, Coastal, Material and Construction Engineering.
 Civil Engineering has made its place at all levels.
 In public sector it has reached up to federal levels and in private sector from individual homeowners to international companies.
 It has lots of scope and opportunities in the private as well as public sector.
 Construction Industry is booming as there is tremendous growth in infrastructure development in various countries.
 Scope is also there in developing countries where infrastructure development is taking a toll and Indian engineers are in demand.

 - This Paper Consists of Verbal Ability: English Grammar, Verbal Analogies, Instructions, Critical Reasoning and Verbal Deduction, Sentence Completion, Word Groups.